Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Discussion

+We emphasize that the ultimate goal of measuring an unbiased, low-scatter proxy for cluster mass allows for flexibility in sacrificing model interpretability.
+A more general Gaussian mixture model may achieve this goal.
+Our current model has the distinct advantage of a simple interpretation: one component for true cluster galaxies and one for all other galaxies, with a clear probability for any given galaxy to be one or the other depending solely on its line-of-sight velocity.
+We note that many modern statistical and machine learning methods could explore the space of models that relate halo mass to the full distribution of galaxy line-of-sight velocities.

 \item {\textbf{Combining velocity dispersion and weak lensing mass to study cosmological and gravitational physics:} Galaxy cluster velocity dispersion is a complementary mass proxy to weak lensing.
 It has unique value as a \textit{dynamical} mass proxy that is observationally feasible to measure across the parameter space of cluster mass and redshift.
-A cluster count cosmology analysis with the mass-observable relation given by $p(M|\lambda) \propto p(\lambda|v_{\text{cl.}}, \text{WL})$ would benefit from the complementarity of lensing and dynamical masses.
+A cluster count cosmology analysis with the mass-observable relation given by $p(M|\lambda) \propto p(\lambda|v_{\text{cl}}, \text{WL})$ would benefit from the complementarity of lensing and dynamical masses.
 Moreover, by comparing a \textit{dynamical} cluster mass proxy sensitive to the Newtonian potential (velocity dispersion) with cluster lensing mass sensitive to the full gravitational metric potential, we can constrain the `gravitational slip' quantifying deviation from general relativity \citep{Joyce2016, Pizutti2019}.
-The availability of spectroscopic mass proxies down to the galaxy group scale across a broad range of redshifts may prove this approach as competitive for testing gravitational physics.} \end{enumerate}
+The availability of spectroscopic mass proxies down to the galaxy group scale across a broad range of redshifts may prove this approach as competitive for testing gravitational physics.
+While the use of cluster velocity dispersion as a mass proxy would require sufficient constraints on galaxy velocity bias from simulations, recent results suggesting per cent level uncertainty in cluster galaxy velocity bias lend credence to the potential feasibility of this approach \citep[see e.g., ][]{Evrard2008, Anbajagane2022}.} \end{enumerate}